-ImMucin is a 21mer synthetic vaccine composed of the entire signal peptide domain of the MUC1 protein.
-ImMucin is intended to stimulate the patient's own immune system to control cancer by means of reacting to the natural corresponding MUC1 antigen as expressed on the surface of cancer cells.
+ImMucin is a 21-mer synthetic cancer therapeutic vaccine composed of a unique less studied signal peptide domain on the MUC1 antigen.
+ImMucin is intended to educate the patient's own immune system to control cancer by means of eliminating MUC1 positive residual tumor cells.
+ImMucin harbors a set of unique characters as depict in the follows list:

-> TAP-Independent presentation: ImMucin contains TAP-independent machinery for transporting its epitope into the ER and can therefore efficiently deal with immune escape mechanism mediated by cancer cells.
+> TAP-Independent presentation: ImMucin can deal with the immune escape mechanism in particular TAP-deficiencies mediated by cancer cells that can lead to chemo resistance.
 To the best of our knowledge, this crucial phenotype is not shared by most other vaccines.

 back to top